Colorado Springs Compartment Syndrome Attorneys

 Acute compartment syndrome is often caused by severe trauma to a limb, for example in a motor vehicle accident or a construction accident.
-As experienced personal injury attorneys, we have worked with many clients who devolved compartment syndrome.
+As experienced Colorado Springs personal injury attorneys, we have worked with many clients who developed compartment syndrome.
 In our experience, some of the more common causes of compartment syndrome include:

 - Car accidents